Mayank-Prakash-Sharma18/math-english/content/higher-maths/permutation-and-combination/permutation.md

 Number of ways to arrange all n identical items = 1

-(If all the items are identical then there can be only one way in which all these items can be arranged.
+(If all the items are identical, then there can be only one way in which all these items can be arranged.
 That is, no matter how you arrange them, the pattern will look the same.)

 ### Some items identical

-Number of ways to arrange all n items, wherein p are of one kind and q are of one kind (and rest all are distinct) = $\frac{n!}{(p! q!)}$
+Number of ways to arrange all n items, wherein p are of one kind and q are of other kind (and rest all are distinct) = $\frac{n!}{(p! q!)}$

 Here, ‘of one kind’ implies identical items